 Baby brown shrimp.LAUNCH GALLERY

-Brown shrimp is one of the three species of penaeid shrimp harvested in the South Atlantic and Gulf of Mexico.
-Fisheries for brown, pink, and white shrimp are some of the most valuable fisheries in the southeastern United States.
-Nearly 97 percent of the brown shrimp harvested in the United States comes from the Gulf, mainly from Texas and Louisiana.
+Brown shrimp is one of the three species of penaeid shrimp (warm-water shrimp) harvested in the South Atlantic and Gulf of Mexico.
+Today, the fishery for brown, pink, and white shrimp is one of the most valuable fisheries in the southeastern United States.
+Approximately 95 percent of the brown shrimp harvested in the United States from 2003-2012 came from the Gulf of Mexico, mainly from Texas and Louisiana.
 Brown shrimp are available fresh and frozen year-round.

 LOCATION & HABITAT

-Brown shrimp are found from off Martha’s Vineyard, Massachusetts, to the Florida Keys and along the Gulf Coast to northwestern Yucatan in Mexico.
-They live in shallow water, generally less than 180 feet deep but up to 360 feet deep.
+Brown shrimp are found in the western north Atlantic from Martha’s Vineyard, Massachusetts, to the Florida Keys and along the Gulf Coast to northwestern Yucatan in Mexico.
+They live in shallow water, generally less than 180 feet deep, but up to 360 feet deep.
 As they grow, they migrate seaward to deeper, saltier water.
-They travel primarily at night especially, at or shortly after dusk and bury themselves in the bottom substrate during the day.
+They travel primarily at night, especially at or shortly after dusk, and bury themselves in the bottom substrate during the day.
 When in inshore waters, shrimp like areas with muddy or peaty bottoms rich in organic matter and decaying vegetation.
 Offshore, brown shrimp are most abundant on soft bottoms of mud and sand.

-Shrimp grow fairly fast, depending on factors such as water temperature and salinity, and can reach up to 7 inches in length.
-They have a short life span, up to about 1 1/2 years.
-Brown shrimp are able to reproduce when they reach about 5 1/2 inches long.
+Brown shrimp grow fairly fast, depending on factors such as water temperature and salinity, and can reach up to 7 inches in length.
+They have a short life span, usually less than two years.
+Brown shrimp are able to reproduce when they reach about 5 ½ inches long.
 They spawn in relatively deep water.
 Females typically release about 500,000 to 1 million eggs near the ocean floor.
 Scientists aren’t sure exactly when shrimp spawn, but they do know that large numbers of newly hatched shrimp enter estuaries in February and March to settle in their nursery habitat.

 Brown shrimp larvae feed on plankton (tiny floating plants and animals).
 Juvenile and adult shrimp are omnivorous and feed on the bottom at night on worms, algae, microscopic animals, and various types of organic debris.
 Sheepshead minnows, water boatmen, and insect larvae eat postlarval shrimp; grass shrimp, killifishes, and blue crabs prey on young shrimp; and a wide variety of finfish feed heavily on juvenile and adult shrimp.